-In our modern times, many Vedic astrologers use western names for signs, but if you find or hear about these names, now you will know they have the same meaning in both systems.
+In our modern times, many Vedic astrologers use Western names for signs, but if you find or hear about these names, now you will know they have the same meaning in both systems.

-All astrologers use historical or mythological references while they are reading the charts, and western school is inclined toward Greek mythology because those stories are deeply rooted in the subconscious minds of western people.
+All astrologers use historical or mythological references while they are reading the charts, and Western school is inclined toward Greek mythology because those stories are deeply rooted in the subconscious minds of Western people.

-Everything you desire, experience, suspect, instinctively react to, all those emotions and actions derived from those emotions can be found in Greek mythology.
+Everything you desire, experience, suspect, instinctively react to, and all those emotions and actions derived from those emotions can be found in Greek mythology.

 On the other side, Vedic astrologers use Hindu mythology, basically interpreting the same events with some slight differences in style.

 Vedic & Western Astrology, The Sun vs the Moon

 Western astrology gives priority to the position of the Sun in our birth charts, while Vedic school emphasizes the importance of the natal Moon or the position the Moon was at the moment we were born.